Azure/azure-sdk-for-node/README.md

 });
 ```

-To upload a file (assuming it is called task1-upload.txt, it contains the exact text "hello world" (no quotation marks), and it is placed in the same folder as the script below), the method **createBlob** can be used.
+To upload a file (assuming it is called task1-upload.txt and it is placed in the same folder as the script below), the method **createBlob** can be used.
 This method will return a writable stream which can be writen to, for instance, through piping:

 ```Javascript
 var blobService = azure.createBlobService();